 The Grade 1 listed parish church of St Mary’s in Shinfield village has been restored, but still retains a Norman doorway and a 17th century tower of patterned brickwork.
 The fine old timbered roofs of the nave and south aisle are of interest, as are two seventeenth-century wall monuments with sculptured figures kneeling in prayer.

-On School Green there stands Shinfield Infant and Nursery School.
-There has been a school here since 1707.
+On School Green there stands Shinfield Infant and Nursery School. http://www.shinfieldschools.co.uk/infant/ There has been a school here since 1707.
 On the ground floor is the Gwen Hutson History Room, which contains artefacts, articles and information about local community history, including memoirs and photographs from past pupils and staff.
 There are a number of items of interest relating to the Shinfield Festival, May Day celebrations and the history of the school.
 The period it covers is from 1707 to the present day.
 Gwen Hutson was a school governor at Shinfield Infant and Nursery School for 28 years, 15 as chairman.
+The building was gradually extended by other benefactors and in 1969 the new Junior School was opened just across the road in Chestnut Crescent. https://www.shinfield-st-marys-junior.co.uk

 Spencers Wood stands on a ridge overlooking the Kennet and Loddon river valleys.
 A fine avenue of Wellingtonia conifers at Stanbury Park is also an attractive and listed feature of the landscape.